fwip/mtg_pronouns/reworded_cards.md

 Flying

-Whenever Shimian Specter deals combat damage to a player, they reveals their hand.
+Whenever Shimian Specter deals combat damage to a player, that player reveals their hand.
 You choose a nonland card from it.
 Search that player's graveyard, hand, and library for all cards with the same name as that card and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 **2 / 2**